Your London New Year’s Eve Agenda | NYE 2018-2019

-Just like the South Bank’s retro extravaganza, where they’ve converted all five floors of the Southbank Centre into separate, era-specific and set-dressed nightclubs.
-Including: a 1930’s ballroom with an 18-piece live band; a 1950’s rock parlour with swing dancing lessons; a 1970’s room of deep funk, classic soul and disco gradually merging with a 1980’s dance warehouse; a 90s pop den complete with Indeedy Musical Bingo; a tiki bar with relentless limbo competitions; and an outdoor terrace, from which you can watch the fireworks.
+So the Royal Festival Hall is going to be transformed into a retro extravaganza, where they’ve converted all five floors of the building into separate, era-specific and set-dressed nightclubs, with seven bars, two live acts, twelve DJs, and eight time-jumping dance lessons.
+Expect a 1930’s ballroom with a live band; a 1950’s rock parlour with swing dancing lessons; a 1970’s room of deep funk, classic soul & disco gradually merging with a 1980’s dance warehouse; a 90’s pop den complete with Indeedy Musical Bingo; a tiki bar with relentless limbo competitions; and an outdoor terrace, from which you can watch the fireworks.

 The Candlelight Club

-Housed in a ‘long-forgotten’ East London venue, The Candlelight Club are bringing all their usual finesse to their NYE knees-up, while throwing in vintage DJs, live jazz, dancers, burlesque artists, a secluded cabaret bar and a clairvoyant in for good measure.
+Housed in a secret, candlelit London venue, The Candlelight Club are bringing all their usual finesse to their NYE knees-up, while throwing in vintage DJs, live jazz, Charleston dance routines from the Gatsby Girls, cabaret artists, and a clairvoyant in for good measure.
 Plus absinthe cocktails, which may not be measured at all.

 Details: A Secret Location | From £55